nishantmittal59/Learning---/README.md

 #### > front-end (server-side or client-side)
 #### > monolithic or microservices

-### Deployment Monolithics, Microservices, and DevOps
+### :thought_balloon: Deployment Monolithics, Microservices, and DevOps
 Cloud computing can’t do much if systems are still designed in deployment monolithic approach where software applications are deployed as a single unit.
 Even though the monolithic approach is easy to understand by developers and has been adopted for decades, it has become a bottleneck with the new technology trends.
 In the monolithic approach, software systems are developed most likely in the same technology stack, cluster-based replication as a scalability strategy.